cfengine/documentation/reference/functions/peerleader.markdown

 **Return type**: `string`

-**Description**: Returns the assigned peer-leader of the partition to which the current host belongs.
+**Description:** Returns the assigned peer-leader of the partition to which the current host belongs.

 This function returns the name of a host that may be considered the leader of a group of peers of the current host.
 Peers are defined